Barandis/kessel/src/docs/types/result.md

 #### Properties

-* `status` The status of the parse result.
+* `status`: The status of the parse result.
 This indicates whether the parse succeeded, failed, or failed fatally.
-* `value` The value returned by the parser on a successful parse.
+* `value`: The value returned by the parser on a successful parse.
-* `errors` The error list returned by the parser on an unsuccessful parse.
+* `errors`: The error list returned by the parser on an unsuccessful parse.

 #### See Also